 Note that $\tilde{\beta} = \frac{Cov(\tilde{F},\tilde{W})}{V(\tilde{W})}$ is the estimate from a population regression of \tilde{F} on \tilde{W} .
 Substituting $\tilde{F} = \beta \tilde{W} + (1 - \beta) e$ into the expression for $\tilde{\beta}$ we have $\tilde{\beta} = \beta + (1 - \beta) \frac{\sigma_e^2}{\sigma_w^2 + \sigma_e^2}$, which will be attenuated towards zero if $\beta > 1$, which is true if wages are at all positively correlated with other sources of family incomes.
+The attenuation will also be proportionate to the share of wage variance that is due to error.

-Autor et al. (2016) show, effects of the minimum wage extend up to the 20th percentile of the wage distribution, which would be unlikely absent some spillovers.21 Therefore, results from simulation studies may not provide reliable guidance in assessing the impact of minimum wages on bottom incomes, making it critical for us to consider actual evidence from past minimum wage changes when analyzing policy proposals.
+Autor et al. (2016) show, effects of the minimum wage extend up to the 20th percentile of the wage distribution, which would be unlikely absent some spillovers.25 Therefore, results from simulation studies may not provide reliable guidance in assessing the impact of minimum wages on bottom incomes, making it critical for us to consider actual evidence from past minimum wage changes when analyzing policy proposals.

 While minimum wages tend to raise family incomes at the bottom, they also tend to substitute earnings for public assistance.
 Were we to assess public policies strictly based on their efficacy in reducing post-tax and transfer poverty, the offsets through reduced tax credits and non-cash transfers further suggests a lower effectiveness of minimum wages in raising post-tax-and-transfer incomes.
 Policies like cash transfers, SNAP, and tax credits are better targeted to raise incomes for those at the very bottom of the income distribution.
-As many researchers, including Card and Krueger (1995), have pointed out, the minimum wage is a somewhat blunt tool when it comes to fighting poverty.
-In comparison, the EITC is better targeted at those with very low incomes.22

 At the same time, there are positive aspects of a policy that reduces public assistance via increased earnings.
 First, a reduction in public benefits like SNAP can be efficiency enhancing, since in principle these programs are funded using taxation which can have deadweight losses.
 Hendren (2014) finds that that lower pre-tax incomes at the bottom has an efficiency cost due to such transfers: a \$1 of surplus accruing to the bottom quintile of the income distribution can be transformed into a \$1.15 surplus for everyone.
-A corollary to that argument is that by reducing such transfers, minimum wages can have an efficiency-enhancing attribute.23 Additionally, there is increasing recognition that individuals may not see labor earnings and tax credits/transfers as perfect substitutes, and may prefer to receive a higher compensation for their work than what is often perceived as a government transfer.
-Relatedly, voters may prefer "pre-distributive" policies like minimum wages over "re-distributive" ones using tax and transfers even when they are concerned
+A corollary to that argument is that by reducing such transfers, minimum wages can have an efficiency-enhancing attribute.26Alternatively, if there are deadweight losses from the minimum wage policy, the reduced public assistance will tend to mitigate such distortions.
+Additionally, there is increasing recognition that individuals may not see labor earnings and tax credits/transfers as perfect substitutes, and may prefer to receive a higher compensation for their work than what is often perceived as a government transfer.
+Relatedly, voters may prefer "pre-distributive" policies like minimum wages over "re-distributive" ones using tax and transfers even when they are concerned with inequality-in part because of low levels of trust in government (Kuziemko et al. (2015)).
+All of these factors add to the cost of pre-tax inequality and raises the benefits of a policy like minimum wage that affects the pre-tax-and-transfer income

-21Autor, Manning and Smith also highlight how measurement error in wages and wage spillovers have similar implications about the effects of minimum on the observed wage distribution.
+25Autor, Manning and Smith also highlight how measurement error in wages and wage spillovers have similar implications about the effects of minimum on the observed wage distribution.
 This is an interesting point which affects the interpretation of the effects on higher wage quantiles.
 But for our purposes here, regardless of the interpretation of these effects as true spillovers or measurement error spillovers, ignoring them will tend to downward bias the predicted effects of minimum wages on poverty in simulation studies.